Abhijñā

 Gautama Buddha depicted in Greco-Buddhist style, demonstrating control over the fire and water elements.
 3rd century CE, Gandhara (modern eastern Afghanistan).

 Abhijñā (अभिज्ञा; Pali pronunciation: abhiññā; མངོན་ཤེས mngon shes; 六通／神通／六神通 (Liùtōng/Shéntōng/Liùshéntōng); 六神通) is a Buddhist term generally translated as "direct knowledge", "higher knowledge" or "supernormal knowledge."
 In Buddhism, such special knowledge is obtained through virtuous living and meditation.
-The attainment of the four jhanas, or meditative absorptions, is considered a prerequisite for their attainment.
-In terms of specifically enumerated knowledges, these include mundane extra-sensory abilities (such as seeing past lives and various supranormal powers like levitation) as well as the supramundane, meaning the extinction of all mental intoxicants (āsava).
+The attainment of the four jhānas, or meditative absorptions, is considered a prerequisite for the attainment of the higher knowledges.
+Enumerated forms of abhijñā include mundane extra-sensory abilities (such as seeing past lives and various supranormal powers like levitation) as well as the supramundane, meaning the extinction of all mental intoxicants (āsava).

 Pali literature

-In Pali literature, abhiññā refers to both the direct apprehension of dhamma (translated below as "states" and "qualities") as well as to specialized super-normal capabilities.
+In Pali literature, abhiññā refers both to the direct apprehension of dhamma (translated below as "states" and "qualities") and to specialized super-normal capabilities.

 Direct knowing of dhamma

 In SN 45.159, the Buddha describes "direct knowledge" (abhiññā) as a corollary to the pursuit of the Noble Eightfold Path:

 [A] monk who cultivates the Noble Eightfold Path, who assiduously practices the Noble Eightfold Path, comprehends with direct knowledge those states that are to be so comprehended, abandons with direct knowledge those states that are to be so abandoned, comes to experience with direct knowledge those states that are to be so experienced, and cultivates with direct knowledge those states that are to be so cultivated.

 What, monks, are the states to be comprehended with direct knowledge?

 They are the five aggregates.
 Which five?
 The form aggregate, the feeling aggregate, the perception aggregate, the mental-formation aggregate, the consciousness-aggregate...

 What, monks, are the states to be abandoned with direct knowledge?

 They are ignorance and the desire for [further] becoming.

 And what, monks, are the states to be experienced with direct knowledge?

 They are true knowledge and liberation.

 And what, monk, are the states to be cultivated with direct knowledge?